robyncsickle/git-basic-exercises/README.md

 Hey this is git basics
+git second commit

-Ths is the secind change to this file
+Ths is the second change to this file